Our oceans have seen better days: today they are full of plastic. The microparticles end up in our food and our water.

 Their temperatures are rising due to climate change, with serious consequences for coral reefs.
 Overfishing and often illegal destroys many marine species.

 The fight for the environment has just begun.
 Environmental organizations around the world are desperately trying to reverse this trend.
 Ocean Cleanup uses a 2km long filter to collect marine litter.
 Origin Materials aims to create a renewable plastic.
-A Sea to Save, in collaboration with the Sky broadcaster, develops competitions for ideas.
+A Sea to Save, in collaboration with the Sky broadcaster, develops idea competitions.

 This week a new effort was added: an artificial coral reef in Sydney Harbor.
 The result of a 3 year collaboration between the University of Technology Sydney (UTS), the famous Opera House and the Nova Scotia government.